yiphei/HackDartmouth2018/README.md

-#FyreFite - Mobile Shooting Game leveraging Google Maps API
+# FyreFite - Mobile Shooting Game

-# HackDartmouth2018
+# Winner of HackDartmouth2018

-Project for HackDartmouth IV.
+Winning Project for HackDartmouth IV 2018.
 For more information on the project, please visit the following link: https://devpost.com/software/fyrefite